Private Safari in Kenya & Rwanda

 Private Room Supplement

-If you prefer to have your own private room (that is, you will not have a roommate), the single supplement is $3,050 USD and will be added to your last payment.
+If you prefer to have your own private room (that is, you will not have a roommate), the single supplement is $2400 for Kenya and $550 for Rwanda and will be added to your last payment.
 (Click here to understand why this single supplement is necessary).

-- All transportation within Kenya and Rwanda, including VIP airport pickup and drop-off
+- All transportation within Kenya and within Rwanda, including VIP airport pickup and drop-off.
+(Please note that the international flight between Kenya and Rwanda is not included.)

 - All accommodation